CANopenNode/CANopenEditor/Tests/README.md

 Tests
 =============
-This directory only contains unit tests for the lib for now.
-More tests, functional tests or tests for the CLI might be added later.
-All tests shall be written is C# and executable on Windows.
+This directory contains unit tests for the library and CLI.
+All tests shall be written in C# and run on all supported OS